apache/druid/docs/querying/sql-functions.md

 ## CURRENT_TIMESTAMP

-Returns the current timestamp in the connection's time zone.
+Returns the current timestamp in UTC time, unless you specify a different timezone in the query context.

 * **Syntax:** `CURRENT_TIMESTAMP`